 The school welcomes children from all backgrounds and faith communities.
-If there are serious reasons, e.g. religious objections, why parents want their child to wear clothes that differ from the school uniform, the school will look sympathetically at such requests.
-Similarly, should an item of school uniform prove problematic for a pupil with disabilities, then parents are invited to draw this to the attention of the Headteacher.
+If there are genuine reasons, e.g. religious objections, why parents want their child to wear clothes that differ from the school uniform, the school will look sympathetically at such requests.
+Similarly, should an item of school uniform prove problematic for a pupil with disabilities e.g. sensory, then parents/carers are invited to draw this to the attention of the SENDCo and Headteacher.
 The school will not treat pupils with disabilities unfavourably.